Our Most Frequently Asked Questions:

 No, in Pennsylvania, that is called “Spot Assessing” and is not permitted.

-11. Do I have to re-do it every year.
+Do I have to re-appeal my Assessment every year?

 While home-owners can file an appeal every year, it is typically not necessary.
 Give us a call to discuss your specific case.